spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

+**Update make tshirts rotatble as Requested by a commenter ( Yannick Albert  ).
+**Thanks to a friend of mine that told me that in orthogrphic mode you emulate 3d **rotation as a scaling from -1 to 1 of the width of the image.
+This is kind of cool.
+**This is not properly explained with comments in code because i am lacking the time to **do it .
+Leave comments if you have any questions.

 Next we define our tshirt.
 It has its own world coords,width and height.
 It also has a hanger icon  (which is used to have a better visual effect).
 And a function which is called 'draw' , which gets the canvas context and draws the hanger and the tshirt in the viewports coords.
 Notice that i say viewports coords.That is because as we said tshirts have world coords but when we want to draw them(which means that they fall in the viewport's space) we need to think where they belong and since we only move camera on the x-axis we only need to do this on the x-axis.
 So what we say is , that the tshirt's initial drawing x-position is the position that it has in the world minus its width/2(because we want half of the tshirt left of x-position and half of it to the right) minus camera.xView.
 This is  (this.xWorldPos-this.hangerWidth/2) - camera.xView.
 We need this because lets say a shirt has x-cord of 200 in the world and the camera has x-cord of 20 in the world and the camera's width is 400(Which means shirt is in vieport's space),then if we did not do this the shirt would be drawn on the